 How much holiday am I entitled to?

 All employees are entitled to 28 days annual leave (pro rata).
-We pre-book up to 13 of these days on the Bank Holiday and Christmas Holiday dates above, for all employees who would usually work on those days.
+We pre-book up to 13 of these days on the Bank Holiday and Christmas Holiday dates listed here, for all employees who would usually work on those days.
 For employees working five days per week, this leaves 15 flexible days to book.
 Part-time employees should check their contract of employment, or contact the HR Department, to confirm their holiday entitlement.

 When does the annual leave year start and finish?

 The annual leave year begins on 1st June and ends on 31st May the following year.

 Can I carry over unused holiday to the next year?